eqa0810/CMSC436-Group-Project---Mood-Tracker/README.md

 ### Already satisfies:
 - Uses at least one new GUI component (SeekBar).
-- Has space for the required fake Google ad.
 - Counts as one of “at least 3 views.”
 - Includes an ad placeholder